Chirped Pulse Analysis and Control in Non-Hermitian Scattering Systems using Complex Time Delay: Conclusion

 \section{Conclusion}

-In this paper we have established a comprehensive theoretical and experimental framework connecting complex time delay to the properties of linearly chirped pulses traveling through resonant scattering systems.
+In this paper we have established a comprehensive theoretical and experimental framework connecting complex time delay to the properties of linearly chirped pulses traveling through linear and dispersive non-Hermitian resonant scattering systems.
 Building upon the work in Refs.\,\cite{Giovannelli2025,Asano2016}, we have demonstrated that both the real and imaginary components of complex time delay play essential roles in determining chirped pulse behavior, with the imaginary part contributing not only to the observed frequency shifts but also to the temporal shifts weighted by the chirp parameter $\Omega'\delta_t^2$.
+As a result, this work broadens not only how we physically interpret complex time delay \cite{Chen2021,Chen2022} but also adds further motivation for why it is useful to generalize real time delay to non-Hermitian systems in the first place.

 The experimental validation for both cases of transmission and reflection, spanning a wide range of chirp rates (both positive and negative) and pulse frequency bandwidths, confirms the robustness of our theoretical predictions and their practical utility.
-This allows one to construct chirped pulses with predetermined temporal and spectral characteristics using only knowledge of the system's transmission or reflection coefficient.
+This allows one to construct chirped pulses with predetermined temporal and spectral characteristics using only knowledge of the system's transmission or reflection coefficient as a function of frequency.
 This was demonstrated in Fig.\,\ref{Transmission_Reflection: Dt0} where we used the resonator's transmission/reflection coefficient to appropriately choose the chirp rate and pulse duration such that the time shift $D_t$ of the pulse is nullified over a wide frequency range.
 The ability to achieve near-zero broadband time shifts opens new possibilities for precision control in various applications ranging from pulse compression systems to quantum computing.
 This result also represents a new way to take advantage of the additional degrees of freedom present in chirped pulses, going beyond what is achievable with unchirped pulses alone.

 Looking ahead, there are several interesting avenues for future work.
 Extension to multi-mode systems with overlapping resonances would test how our theory holds in more realistic environments where mode coupling and interference effects become important.
 Similarly, it would be interesting to see how our theory can be expanded to systems with more than two ports or for nonlinearly chirped pulses.
 Additionally, since in this paper we only used simple microwave ring resonators, it would be valuable to examine how a resonator's geometry or characteristics (i.e. coupling strength, loss, Q-factor, etc.) impact the achievable range for $D_t$ and $D_f$.
 Another open question would be how these results translate to the optical domain using systems such as an optical ring resonator or a whispering gallery mode resonator.